About Our Interns

 Project: Facilities & Maintenance Internship, Harvey Mudd College

 Saleck is majoring in Environmental Analysis with an emphasis in Sustainability in the Built Environment.
 He is very interested in environmental policy in developing countries, and also works for the Robert Redford Conservancy for Southern California Sustainability at Pitzer College.
-Saleck has been assisting the Hixon Center and F&M in compiling sustainability data towards producing HMC’s first STARS report (Sustainability Tracking, Assessment, and Rating System).
+Saleck assisted the Hixon Center and F&M in compiling sustainability data towards producing HMC’s first STARS report (Sustainability Tracking, Assessment, and Rating System).

 Danrong Wang (CMC-’21)